Volunteer - Emergency Department

 - Team Center Volunteer - Round on patients, answer call lights, assist ED personnel in maintaining an efficient and welcoming environment

-- Triage/Triage Treatment Volunteer - Assist triage nurses with patients waiting to be seen, placing patients in ED rooms, assist with visitors and families, round on patients
+- Triage/Triage Treatment Volunteer - Assist triage nurses with patients waiting to be seen, escort patients to rooms in ED, assist with visitors and families, round on patients

-- Stab Room Recorder - Record events as they happen in the Stabilization Room (experienced volunteers only)
+- Stab.
+Room Recorder - Record events as they happen in the Stabilization Room

 - Potential leadership opportunities within the ED PEER program